Mark Middleton – Executive Director (2012)

 The EQUIP Leadership Canada Board of Directors bears the civil and moral responsibility for the governance of ELC’s policies, principles and practices.
 It is the final authority for the charity in the governance of its donated funds, in accordance with Canada Revenue Agency (CRA), to fulfill the charity’s mission.

-EQUIP Leadership Canada Board of Directors is comprised of six members:
+EQUIP Leadership Canada Board of Directors is comprised of eight members:

 Reg Andrews, Chair: Pastor, The Peoples Church, Toronto, ON

-Mark Voth, Vice Chair: General Manager, Merom Farms and Greenhouse Delight Foods
+Mark Voth, Vice-Chair: General Manager, Merom Farms and Greenhouse Delight Foods, BC

-Sharlene Brooks: Retired, former Staff Sergeant, Delta Police Dept.
+Sharlene Brooks: Retired, former Staff Sergeant, Delta Police Dept., Mission, BC

-Sam Chan: Founder and Consulting Pastor at RHCCC; Adjunct Professor, Tyndale University and Seminary.
+Sam Chan: Founder and Consulting Pastor at RHCCC; Adjunct Professor, Tyndale University, ON

-Donna Milligan: Retired, former Vice President and Managing Director, BMO Nesbitt Burns
+Donna Milligan: Retired, former Vice President and Managing Director, BMO Nesbitt Burns, ON

 The Board of Directors responsibilities include: